Skip to main content

 Thumbnail: The ball-and-stick model of diisobutylaluminium hydride showing aluminium as pink, carbon as black, and hydrogen as white.
 (Public Domain; Benjah-bmm27 via Wikipedia)

-This page titled Introduction to Organometallic Chemistry (Ghosh and Balakrishna) is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by M. S. Balakrishna & Prasenjit Ghosh via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled Introduction to Organometallic Chemistry (Ghosh and Balakrishna) is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by M. S. Balakrishna & Prasenjit Ghosh via source content that was edited to the style and standards of the LibreTexts platform.